sebschger/sebschger/README.md

   - _teaching_ 👨🏻‍🏫
   - _sytem design for live streaming_ 🌍
   - _audio_ 🔊

+### Fun fact
-  - and even as a _voice-over-artist_ 🎤
+I worked as a _voice-over-artist_ for years and still do 🎤!
+That’s how I came to be responsible for audio and live streaming at _storytile GmbH_ 💙